Binance Market Update (2022-07-29)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include WING, FORTH, and PORTO, up by 118%, 107%, and 67%, respectively.
+Market outperformers include WING, FORTH, and UNFI, up by 143%, 92%, and 76%, respectively.

 Top stories of the day: